 Does Cross Trainer Burn Belly Fat?

-1. What is Belly Fat, Stomach Fat and Visceral Fat?
+1. Belly Fat, Stomach Fat or Visceral Fat: what is it exactly?

-Belly fat is not only an aesthetic concern but a real health problem because it can have an impact on your body and increase the risk of cardiovascular disease.
-There are two very different types of belly fat to distinguish:
+Belly fat is not simply an aesthetic concern but truly a health problem since it has an impact on your body and increases the risks of cardiovascular diseases.
+However, we should distinguish between two kinds of belly fat:

-• Visceral fat, also known as deep fat, commonly referred to as abdominal fat.
-It is the accumulation of fat or fat tissue at a deeper level under the skin, around the organs of the abdomen, liver, pancreas, kidneys and intestines.
-Visceral fat is firm and cannot be pinched like subcutaneous fat.
+• Visceral fat, also known as deep fat, is an accumulation of fat, also called adipose tissue, much deeper under the skin, around your organs in the abdominal region, including the liver, pancreas, kidneys and the intestines.
+Visceral fat cannot be pinched, it's rather firm.

 What are the risks associated with visceral fat?

-Visceral fat is dangerous to health because it modifies hormonal functions such as mood, appetite and weight regulation.
-It can increase the level of "bad cholesterol" as well as blood pressure.
-Finally, it makes the body less sensitive to insulin, thus increasing the risk of type 2 diabetes.
-Visceral fat increases the risk of the following diseases and health problems:
+Visceral fat is dangerous since it alters hormonal functions such as the regulation of mood, appetite and weight.
+It can also increase your "bad cholesterol" and your blood pressure.
+Last but not least, it makes your body less sensitive to insulin, therefore increasing the risk of type 2 diabetes.
+Visceral fat increases the risks of health problems and diseases like: